top of page

 What started out as conversations with potential donors was only made possible because of Tim’s tireless efforts and commitment to the Enid community.
 He was the ultimate community collaborator and convener and was the perfect candidate to serve as a founding board member for CSCF in 2000.

-He severed several terms as a board member, throughout the last 22 years and served as Board President in 2007 and again in 2016.
-Tim was appointed to serve on the board indefinitely as an Emeritus Members in 2019.
+He served several terms as a board member, throughout the last 22 years and served as Board President in 2007 and again in 2016.
+Tim was appointed to serve on the board indefinitely as an Emeritus Member in 2019.
 His wisdom and institutional knowledge will be missed in our board room.

 Details of his funeral services and obituary can be found here.
 The family asks for memorials to CSCF where our board has voted to create The Timothy R Traynor Memorial Endowment Fund.